 What If we told you that the best course of action is to prepare yourself for impact?

-Rear-end collisions are one of the most common type seen throughout central West Virginia.
-Driving in Morgantown and Fairmont, you see streets crowded with students, in Clarksburg you have big trucks hauling waste water and in Bridgeport you find heavy traffic during school hours.
+Rear-end collisions are one of the most common types seen throughout central West Virginia.
+Driving in Morgantown and Fairmont, you see streets crowded with students, in Clarksburg you have big trucks hauling wastewater and in Bridgeport, you find heavy traffic during school hours.
 Each of these situations leave you prone to a rear-end collision.
 Unfortunately, you can not avoid most traffic situations, but you can be prepared when you see a car barreling towards you and you have no place to go.

 5 Tips to Keep You Safe During a Rear-End Collision

 - When coming to a stop sign or stopped traffic, make sure you leave plenty of room between you and the car in front of you.
 You should at a minimum be able to see the bottom of the rear tires of the car in front of you.
 This will allow some space to move if you are hit from behind or need to maneuver your vehicle out of the way of a potential situation.

 - Place your hands firmly on the steering wheel and hold your arms in a slightly bent angle.
 Experts suggest that this will allow you to maintain some control of your vehicle if you are hit and pushed forward.

 - Keep your head upright and against the headrest to reduce the potential of whiplash.
 Although this action may not prevent injury, it will allow your head additional support so that it does not bounce back and forth during any type of collision.